The Island with No Name (1st Level Adventure for D&D 5e) – Part 2

 On its turn, the sloop can move using its helm.
 It can also fire its cannons.
 If it has half its crew or fewer, it moves at half speed and can fire only half of its cannons.

 If any of your characters have proficiency with Vehicle (Water), Cartography, or Navigator’s Tools you could make them an officer of the ship such as a Pilot, Navigator, First Mate/Quartermaster.
-Consider assigned Ship’s Surgeon to your cleric or anyone proficient in medicine.
+Consider assigning Ship’s Surgeon to your cleric or anyone proficient in medicine.
 Other roles such as Mate, Cook, Deck Swab, Chief Gunner, etc can be created to match up with backgrounds.

 I thought adding some NPC crew members would be a good idea to help with the sailing and to provide some NPCs to interact with over the trip to the island.